NFT – Cryptocurrency craze creates overnight millionaires

 The most expensive was a collage of 5,000 pieces titled Everydays: The First 5000 Days, which sold for $69,346,250 (over R1 billion).

-Tied for second and third place on the list of most epensive NFTs are CryptoPunks 3100 and 7804 which sold for Ξ4200, or $7.6 million each (R114 million).
+Tied for second and third place on the list of most expensive NFTs are CryptoPunks 3100 and 7804 which sold for Ξ4200, or $7.6 million each (R114 million).

 Much like CryptoKitties, CryptoPunks are collectible characters with proof of ownership stored on the Ethereum blockchain.